Story Time for 3s & 4s

 Story Time for 3s & 4s is for three and four-year-olds who are not in all-day school.
 Sessions are designed to provide children with experiences that enrich their early literacy and social development.
 A "typical" story time consists of sharing stories in a variety of forms, finger games, music and movement activities, simple creative dramatics, and occasional art projects.

-Story time is on Thursday afternoons from 1:30 - 2:00 p.m. from September13 through November 1.
-The next session will begin in January.
+Fall 2018 story time is on Thursday afternoons from 1:30 - 2:00 p.m. from September 13 through November 1.
+The next session begins in January.

 There are a few things we'd like you to know before you come to story time: